 “This goes to show that people can still agree on clean water and the environment, no matter what your politics are,’’ said Michelle Stockness, executive director of Freshwater, a St. Paul-based nonprofit.
 “We’re lucky to have a fund like this and other states would love to have it.’’

-If the final vote is a “yes,” Minnesota will dedicate a portion of state lottery proceeds to outdoor causes for a third time since 1988, and the system will be in place at least until 2050.
-If the measure fails, lottery money will continue to flow to the trust fund unless the Legislature changes it.
+The amendment’s approval means Minnesota will dedicate a portion of state lottery proceeds to outdoor causes for a third time since 1988, and the system will be in place at least until 2050.

 Dakota County Board Chair Joe Atkins said environmental groups and other supporters of the amendment kicked off a “Vote Yes’' campaign this summer at West St. Paul’s Thompson County Park.